vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 Next you need to apply a CSR object into the cluster that utilizes the created `my-app.csr` file above.
-Below is an example of the request as a YAML object, but this could (and probably would, in an automated flow) be applied programatically via the Kubernetes API.
+Below is an example of the request as a YAML object, but this could (and probably would, in an automated flow) be applied programmatically via the Kubernetes API.

 ```yaml
 cat <<EOF | kubectl apply -f -